Analysts cheer Russia's X5 retailer's e-grocery IPO plans

 "Express-delivery is in our view the most rapidly growing niche and is in great demand in cities with a population of over 1mn," VTBC analysts argue.
 It was pioneered by Samokat, later followed by Yandex.Lavka.

 X5 is developing the service from 2020 and now covers more than 500 outlets in 10 cities with a blended ticket of RUB1,500-1,700 and over 16,000 orders daily.
 X5 Retail Group leads in online food sales in Russia, with 9M20 turnover of RUB12.7bn, VTBC reminds.
-Out of that stock-up shopping contributes 76%, and express-delivery 24%, of the total.
+Out of that stock-up, shopping contributes 76%, and express-delivery 24%, of the total.